aydenjahola/Wordle/README.md

 This will start the development server and launch the game in your default web browser.

+## Contributing

+We welcome contributions from anyone!
+To contribute to this project, please follow these steps:

+1. Fork this repository
+2. Create a new branch (git checkout -b new-feature)
+3. Make your changes and commit them (git commit -am 'Add new feature')
+4. Push to the branch (git push origin new-feature)
+5. Create a new pull request and describe your changes in detail

 ## How to Play

 1. The game will generate a random five-letter word for the player to guess.